About the Sale and Supply of Alcohol Act 2012

 To sell or provide alcohol to the public you must have an alcohol licence.

-Find out here if you need a licence, what types of licence there are, and how to apply.
+Find out here if you need a licence, what types of licences there are, and how to apply.

 If you have any questions, contact the Alcohol Administration Officer at Marlborough District Council.

-If you have an existing alcohol licence and need to change the conditions under which you operate, you must apply for a variation.
+If you need to change the conditions of an existing alcohol licence you must apply for a variation.